rosco-m68k/example_programs/README.txt

 ============

 Firstly, you need to make sure you use the correct examples for your firmware revision.
-There are three firmware directories:
+There are four firmware directories:

 * **firmware-1.01** contains programs for r1 boards with FW 1.01
 * **firmware-1.1** contains programs for r1 boards with FW 1.1